Hong Kong Announces Housing Reforms As Government Faces 20th Week Of Protests

 "Every Hong Kong citizen and his family will no longer have to be troubled by, or preoccupied with, the housing problem, and they will be able to have their own home in Hong Kong, a city in which we all have a share," she announced.

-Chief among Lam's proposals will be to redevelop about 700 hectares (75.3 million square feet or 1730 acres) of unused land for public housing.
-That includes 450 hectares (1112 acres or 45.8 million square feet) of privately-owned rural land in the city's northern New Territories region.
+Chief among Lam's proposals will be to redevelop about 700 hectares (75.3 million square feet or 1,730 acres) of unused private land for public housing in the city's northern New Territories region.

 Much of Hong Kong's industrial and real estate sectors are dominated by a handful of family-run business conglomerates.
 These tycoons have amassed an estimated 100 million feet in land reserves, much of it left as farmland, according to a research report from Bank of America-Merrill Lynch.